jinvillaz/nestjs-temporal-core/README.md

 - Client operations include detailed error messages and proper error propagation
 - Activity and workflow errors are properly captured and logged
 - Connection errors are handled gracefully with automatic cleanup
+- Configurable failure modes for both client and worker connections

 ## Best Practices